-There was a time when if a man decided to leave home and wander the earth by foot and various public transportation, he would be considered an outcast, a pariah, at the very least, a hobo.
-Modern society, however has transformed this once shameful concept into something to be admired, which is really just a re-adoption of an ideal long abandoned.
+There was a time when if a man decided to leave home and wander the earth by foot and various public transportation, he would be considered an outcast, a pariah, and a hobo.
+Modern society, however, has transformed this once shameful concept into something to be admired, which is just a re-adoption of an ideal long abandoned.

 There used to be a sense of nobility to the idea of trudging across long distances by any means available, as was demonstrated in Homer’s Odysssey, Chaucer’s Canterbury Tales, Kerouac’s On The Road, and Zemeckis’ Forrest Gump.
 National Geographic recently decided to bring the epic journey back by sponsoring Andrew Evans Digital Nomad on a massive 10,000 mile journey from Washington, D.C., all the way to Antarctica – by bus and boat.

 In this video Evans shows what it is like to travel like a digital nomad.

 The advantage to the Modern Man’s odyssey is that we no longer rely on poets to spread our adventures because they always get it wrong anyway.
 No, today, we can write our epics in real-time, which is just what Andrew Evans Digital Nomad did in his blog entries and trivia games on National Geographic’s Andrew Evans Digital Nomad Bus2Antarctica site.
 According to Andrew, “the best journeys are the ones you don’t plan for, and that’s my plan–to just keep going ’til I get there.” and that’s an ideological belief that the modern man can cling to.
 I myself have written about my adventures in Mexico here on Unfinished Man.
 Besides Mexico, I have traveled the world, stopping in thirty-some countries.
 I’ve done it, Andrew’s done it, and so can you.